Options shared by the:

 Disable the default ignores.
 Stylelint will not automatically ignore the contents of

-A path to a file containing patterns describing files to ignore.
+Path to a file containing patterns that describe files to ignore.
 The path can be absolute or relative to

 /* stylelint-disable block-no-empty */) comments.